-Server 2016 Shrink Volume feature
+Windows Server 2016 Shrink Volume function

-Enter the amount of space to shrink in MB (1024MB=1GB), here I entered 20480 (20GB).
-Click Shrink to execute.
+- Enter the amount of space to shrink in MB, and then click Shrink to execute.

 In a while, original 50GB D drive is shrank to 30GB.
 20GB unused space is converted to Unallocated on the right side.

 To show you the truth, I formatted drive D from NTFS to FAT32 in my test server.
 As you see, Shrink Volume is greyed out for drive D. Server 2016 Shrink Volume function only support shrinking NTFS and RAW (no file system) partitions.
 Another common FAT32 and any other types of partitions cannot be shrunk.

-Reason 2 – unmovable files
+Reason 3: unmovable files

 - Both NTFS and FAT32 partitions are supported.